felixlush/IotBayWebsite/README.md

 Register as a new user or login using existing credentials.

 <h2>Functionality:</h2>
-Once you have executed the SQL command to full the databases you will be able to access the staff admin features on the sight by using the following details to login:
+Once you have executed the SQL command to fill the databases you will be able to access the staff admin features on the sight by using the following details to login:

 email: admin@gmail.com
 password: password